Estimated reading time: 3 minutes

 Legislation sets out the method for calculating GMPs which leads to inequality, because GMPs are payable at different state pension age (65 for men, 60 for women) and will accrue at different rates.

-GMP equalisation is a legal requirement
+Is GMP equalisation a legal requirement?

+Yes.
 Since 17th May 1990, there has been a problem balancing out the treatment of men and women equally in occupational pension schemes and the importance of contracted-out schemes providing Guaranteed Minimum Pensions.
 After the Barber Case ruled that men and women should be treated equally and consequently changed the retirement age for men and women to 65 with benefits adjusted to create equalisation.

 Lloyds Bank GMP equalisation case